vlladin/cohort-six/projects/Fork-Choice Enforced Inclusion Lists (FOCIL) For Grandine.md

 ## Project description

 This project aims to implement FOCIL in [Grandine](https://github.com/grandinetech/grandine)(an ethereum consensus client).
-All the features will be implemented according to the [Focil's ethereum/consensus-specs](https://github.com/ethereum/consensus-specs/tree/e678deb772fe83edd1ea54cb6d2c1e4b1e45cec6/specs/_features/eip7805) and  [Focil implementation in lighthouse](https://hackmd.io/@haxry/H1iXrWr8eg).
+All the features will be implemented according to the [Focil's ethereum/consensus-specs](https://github.com/ethereum/consensus-specs/tree/e678deb772fe83edd1ea54cb6d2c1e4b1e45cec6/specs/_features/eip7805) and with inspiration from [Focil's implementation in lighthouse](https://hackmd.io/@haxry/H1iXrWr8eg).

 ## Specification